Setting Submodule

 Editing a Submodule

-You must have the set permission to edit submodules.
+You can edit a submodule if you have the set permission on the repository.
 For details, see Configuring Repo-Level Permissions.